XRaise blog

 Solo founderGoogle Docs or NotionFast, cheap, simple

-10–30 person startupNotionBest balance of docs and workflows
+10–30 person startupNotionBest balance of docs, projects, and team knowledge

 Investor-heavy workflowGoogle DocsEasy external sharing